chipperdoodles/3color/README.md

 │   │   └── ///News page markdown files go here 'newspagename.md'
 │   └── single_page
 │       └── ///Single page markdown files go here 'singlepagename.md'
-├── generator.py /// the app module for now
+├── flatpager.py /// the app module for now
+├── default_settings.py /// contains default and app settings
 ├── images
 │   └── /// all images for the comics go here turbodeck2.png
 ├── push-pages.sh /// this is a shell script to the build folder gh-pages to my gh-pages branch